yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 5/Level 5-1.md

 "And there are a lot of places in poker where you split your range.
 If you think back to the range-bet versus big-bet-flop decision, if you big-bet flop, you're already splitting your range on the flop."

 "And you ask the question, 'are you actually checking back strong enough?'
-And the answer for most professional players in two thousand twenty-five is no. They're checking two weak and after they check you can attack, which means that they are betting too strong.
+And the answer for most professional players in two thousand twenty-five is no. They're checking too weak and after they check you can attack, which means that they are betting too strong.
 So these things go together."

 "If they range bet, then the split happens on the turn and very often it happens in the same way, where the betting range is a bit too strong and the checking range is a bit too weak."